 About The Take Charge America Institute

 The Institute’s mission is to create research-based educational outreach programs to improve financial literacy and help consumers to make informed financial choices in today’s complex markets.
 A major endowment gift to the University of Arizona in 2003 from the credit counseling agency Take Charge America established the Institute.
-Located in the Norton School of Family and Consumer Sciences, the TCAI has focused its efforts during its first five years on educating young people how to manage their finances and make informed choices as they move into adult life.
+Located in the Norton School of Human Ecology, the TCAI has focused its efforts during its first five years on educating young people how to manage their finances and make informed choices as they move into adult life.

 Educational Outreach: